 Our corporate lawyers play key roles in representing healthcare clients in their business transactions.
 We have first-hand knowledge and experience in the healthcare industry and deliver a practical, hands-on approach to closing deals without overlawyering the process.
 Matters regularly handled by these attorneys include entity formations and capitalizations; tax planning; private placements; recapitalizations; financings and refinancings; and acquisitions, dispositions and other liquidity transactions.
 Our health law attorneys regularly conduct healthcare due diligence for business transactions or in support of a client's corporate counsel.

-Find out more about Winstead's Healthcare Facilities Real Estate Practice
+Find out more about Winstead's Healthcare & Life Sciences Real Estate.

 Our administrative law attorneys handle a variety of matters on behalf of our healthcare clients before the Texas Department of Insurance, the Texas Attorney General, and other administrative bodies.
 Our longstanding relationships with governmental authorities provide our clients with unique accessibility to agencies important to healthcare industry participants.
 As a result, we offer our clients a range of solutions that align business interests and public policy.